5G spending in spotlight for AT&T, Verizon quarterly results

-(Reuters) - When AT&T Inc and Verizon Communications Inc report their first-quarter results this week, investors will look for clarity on capital spending and margin pressures as wireless carriers shell out billions to upgrade their networks to 5G.
+When AT&T Inc (T.N) and Verizon Communications Inc (VZ.N) report their first-quarter results this week, investors will look for clarity on capital spending and margin pressures as wireless carriers shell out billions to upgrade their networks to 5G.

 Analysts have been bullish about the pandemic helping the telecom sector, but some have flagged concerns over the rising costs of 5G deployments.
 Some carriers have paid huge sums in a recent spectrum auction, limiting their ability to spend on infrastructure.